Categories

 What kind of conductors does coax cable carry?

-Coax cable carries a variety of different conductors including; solid clad steel, stranded tinned copper, silver-coated copper, solid bare copper, and many others.
+Coax cable carries a variety of different conductors including; solid clad steel, stranded tinned copper, silver-coated copper, solid bare copper, and several others.
 The type of conductor is usually dependent on the specific task the coax cable was designed for.
 You would want to use a stranded conductor when flexibility is required for a specific application.
 The stranded wire reduces the amount of stress placed on the conductor itself when bent.
 If you were going to use a coax cable in an environment where the chances of corrosion are increased, you would want to use a conductor that has been tinned.
 Simple ideas like these help you to select the correct cable and increase the overall longevity of your project.

 "The type of conductor is usually dependent on the specific task the coax cable was designed for."